-Difference between Possessive Pronoun & Possessive Adjectives
+Difference between Possessive Pronoun AND Possessive Adjectives

 Sometimes the same, or very similar, words are used as both pronouns and adjectives in English, and in very similar looking constructions, which can cause a lot of confusion for learners.
 Here we’ll look at the difference between possessive pronoun and possessive adjectives.